soufDev/gpcdz-api/README.md

 #not finished yet
-When I'll finish I will make a docker-compose file and a small architeture for a simple launch the container
+When I'll finish I will make a docker-compose file and a small architeture to launch a container easily

 you would only have to type